Use the tips and recommendations on this page as a basis for staying safe in various situations.

 Weapons and Explosives

-Storing, possessing or using weapons and/or explosives of any type is not permitted at Stetson University.
+Weapons of any kind including handguns, rifles, shotguns, firearms, knives with blades longer than 4 inches, BB guns, fireworks or anything that could be mistaken for these are not permitted on Stetson University property.
 Any violation of this policy may result in university judicial action as well as criminal charges.